ektachandak12/WeatherApp/README.md

 ## 👩‍💻 Author
-Ekta Naresh Chandak
+-Ekta Naresh Chandak
-B.Tech in Artificial Intelligence & Data Science
+-B.Tech in Artificial Intelligence & Data Science

 ## 📄 License
 This project is for educational purposes only.